 created and maintained by Chris Biles

 I created this blog to share some of my original work, and some of the words and images that have given me inspiration over the years.
-These marks in the sand come and go, helping to shape and reshape my life in a cycle that should never end.
+These marks in the sand come and go, helping to shape and reshape my life.
 I hope you enjoy.

-A bit about myself: I thoroughly enjoy academic work and research in both the life sciences and creative writing.
-I especially enjoy reading and writing poetry.
-Hiking and exploring outdoors has always been a favorite activity for me, and wildlife/wild places are a favorite focus for my photography.
+A bit about myself: I like creative writing, and especially reading and writing poetry.
+Hiking/exploring outdoors has always been a favorite activity for me, and wildlife/wild places are a favorite focus for my photography.
 My life would certainly not be complete without music.
 I enjoy playing the drum set, other percussion, and accompanying myself on the guitar with some singing.
 Hopefully I will find the time to experiment with recording some of my music and poetry soon.

-During my senior year at University, I studied abroad in South Africa.
+During my time at University, I studied abroad in South Africa.
 My experiences, interactions, and research informed an independent study project that included a creative writing section of about 30 of my own poems.
 A few of these can be found in one of the drop down menus at the top of the blog page.
-If you’re interested in how South African poetry has transformed pre-Apartheid, to Apartheid, to post-Apartheid, to the new millennium, feel free to contact me.

-My most recent adventure in life was the Peace Corps (Tanzania, 2015-2018).
-Feel free to explore the words and pictures based on my time there.
+My most recent adventure was the Peace Corps (Tanzania, 2015-2018).
 In the body of my blog are posts from my PCTZ experience, and now beyond.
-There is also poetry and prose I wrote while abroad in the dropdown menus.
+There is also poetry and prose I wrote while abroad in the drop down menus.
 I hope you can explore this country’s culture as you dig into the stories and visuals from my life there.

 (Disclaimer: The views expressed in this blog are mine and mine alone, and are not affiliated with the US Peace Corps in any way.)